-There a a few flea markets in Baltimore that worth visiting to find antique items and collectibles.
-The ones mentioned here include some wet market on the side or offer smaller and more specialized approach to this finding great quality used products.
-Baltimore, as a crucial part of Maryland, has a a lot of history behind it and as a result you will find many old vintage collectables if you visit these flea markets.
+There are a few flea markets in Baltimore that are worth visiting to find antique items and collectibles.
+The ones mentioned here include some wet markets on the side or offer a smaller and more specialized approach to finding great quality used products.
+Baltimore, as a crucial part of Maryland, has a lot of history behind it, and as a result, you will find many old vintage collectibles if you visit these flea markets.

-Patapsco Market has been operating for more than two decades and it is one of the biggest flea markets in Baltimore and even in the East Coast.
+Patapsco Market has been operating for more than two decades, and it is one of the biggest flea markets in Baltimore and even on the East Coast.
 This market provides a fun shopping experience where you can purchase affordable hand-crafted items and quality merchandise.
-Some of interesting products found here include jewelry, clothing, household decorations & accessories as well as many other second-hand goods.
+Some of the interesting products found here include jewelry, clothing, household decorations & accessories, as well as many other second-hand goods.
 The vendors selling these items are scattered across an area of 230,000 square feet in both outdoor and indoor settings.
-The indoor part is open all-year round but the outdoor market is dependent on the weather conditions.
+The indoor part is open all year round, but the outdoor market is dependent on the weather conditions.

-Also, if you feel hungry during or after your shopping journey, there is a food court here that provides international cuisines ranging from Mexican, Asian and Mediterranean types.
-There are even stores dedicated to serve sweets and other delights for young children.
-The operation times are every Saturday and Sundays from 9 in the morning until 5 in the evening.
-To visit here, head to 1400 West Patapsco Avenue a few minutes away from the Inner Harbor, very close to Annapolis Road.
-For those travelling by public transport, they can take any of the buses like 29, 73, 75 or CityLink Yellow Line to get here.
+Also, if you feel hungry during or after your shopping journey, there is a food court here that provides international cuisines ranging from Mexican, Asian, and Mediterranean types.
+There are even stores dedicated to serving sweets and other delights for young children.
+The operation times are every Saturday and Sunday from 9 in the morning until 5 in the evening.
+To visit here, head to 1400 West Patapsco Avenue, a few minutes away from the Inner Harbor, very close to Annapolis Road.
+For those who are traveling by public transport can take any of the buses like 29, 73, 75, or CityLink Yellow Line to get here.

 Since 2012, The Parisian Flea has been the destination for those who want to find antique jewelry or other quirky items of the past.
-After a few relocations, they are now residing at 843 West 36th Street in a brick and mortar shop in Maryland.
+After a few relocations, they reside at 843 West 36th Street in a brick-and-mortar shop in Maryland.
 This shop is a great place for those who have small watches or antique jewelry and want to repair them.
 They can even tell you about your item’s worth as well.
-The location of The Parisian Flea is perfect for grabbing some food afterwards.
-There are many restaurants and fast foods nearby.
+The location of The Parisian Flea is perfect for grabbing some food afterward.
+There are many restaurants and fast food nearby.